 - The home is rented to others and you do not live on the premises,

 - The oil leaks at an imperceptible rate over a long period of time,

-- The oil tank is underground and you are unaware that it is leaking,
+- The oil tank is buried underground and you are unaware that it is leaking,

-Every oil spill of leakage MUST be reported to the Ministry of the Environment (M.O.E.).
+Every oil spill or leakage MUST be reported to the Ministry of the Environment (M.O.E.).
 The M.O.E. is empowered to take immediate action to start clean up operations.
-You might not have a say in how the clean up is done and you will be expected to pay for the cost of the clean up.
-Some clean ups have costs over $100,000.00.
+You might not have a say in how the clean up is done, and you will be expected to pay all clean up costs.
+Typical clean up operations can include:

 - Excavation and removal of soil from contaminated properties.

 - Ditching and trenching to create containment areas.

 - Soil remediation.

 - Replacement of contaminated soil with clean soil.

 - Temporarily vacating the premises.